woossi0/suite/docs/usermanual/source/sysadmin/production/performance.rst

 JVM tuning
 ----------

-Certain JVM operating characteristics can be tuned to optimize performance when running Boundless Suite.
+Certain JVM operating characteristics can be tuned to optimize performance when running Boundless Server.
 The following parameters can be configured:

 * ``-server`` forces the use of the Java HotSpot Server VM
 * ``-Xms2048m -Xmx2048m`` sets the JVM to use 2048 megabytes (2 GB) of memory for the heap, and allocates it all on startup (the heap size should be adjusted to fit the actual memory available)
 * ``-XX:NewRatio=2`` tunes the JVM for handling a large number of short-lived objects

 The method of setting these parameters is container-specific.
-For example, in Boundless Suite, the :file:`tomcat8` parameters are configured by defining them in :file:`/etc/tomcat8/suite-opts` (see :ref:`sysadmin.startup`).
+For example, in Boundless Server, the :file:`tomcat8` parameters are configured by defining them in :file:`/etc/tomcat8/server-opts` (see :ref:`sysadmin.startup`).

 JAI and JAI Image I/O
 ---------------------